We have 2 standard server setups:

 Early in our company’s history, we started quite big, with 4 processors, 8 threads, 32Gb RAM, and 2x120GB SSD 320-series disks.
-But we found that each element needed improvement.
+However, we quickly found that each element needed improvement.
 For example:

-We discovered that 4 processors and 8 threads were not always enough to handle large numbers of operations running in parallel.
-We ultimately went with 8 processes and 16 threads, which processes an ongoing flow of index operations without impacting the speed of the search.
-This choice also gives us a lot of extra (oversized) room to manage our servers’ system resources.
+We discovered that 4 cores and 8 threads were not always enough to handle large numbers of operations running in parallel.
+We ultimately went with 6 cores and 12 threads, which handles an ongoing flow of index operations without impacting the speed of the search.
+This upgrade also gives us a lot of extra processing speed to manage our servers’ system resources.

-For the disks, we experimented with many SSD RAID-0 before choosing the right one.
+For the disks, we experimented with many kinds of SSD RAID-0 before choosing the right one.
 The current SSD S3500 series gives us a faster hard-drive, thereby removing a serious bottleneck to performance.

-To strike the right balance of RAM and disk space, for both caching and data capacity, we ran through a number of use cases and engine tweaks and countless performance tests before arriving at the right amount of memory and disk size - no more nor less.
+To strike the right balance of RAM and disk space, for both caching and data capacity, we ran through a number of use cases and engine tweaks and countless performance tests before arriving at the right amount of memory and disk size - no more no less.
 For example, we needed to increase the memory to process large indexes while leaving enough space to perform in-memory searches.

-To get an idea of how balancing RAM size with the right number of cores and threads, consider large indexes.
-Algolia puts every customer’s full index in RAM.
-Additionally, it breaks up large indexes into smaller pieces called shards, where each shard (up to 4) is given a dedicated thread on the same server.
+To get an idea of the importance of balancing RAM size with the right number of cores and threads, consider large indexes.
+Algolia puts every customer’s full index in RAM (for performance).
+Additionally, it breaks up large indexes into smaller pieces, where each piece (shard) is given a dedicated thread on the same server.
 This permits faster updates and searches.
-Meanwhile, other threads are dedicated to processing searches in parallel as well as system monitoring and consensus management.
-As you can see, our machines require a large minimum of RAM, + cores, with a reasonable buffer for flexibility.
+Meanwhile, other threads are dedicated to processing searches, while still more threads are monitoring the system and managing consensus.
+As you can see, our machines require a large minimum of RAM + cores, with a reasonable buffer for flexibility.

-To get far more detail about our engine, take a look at our CTO’s 8-part series Inside the Engine.
+To go into far more detail about our engine, take a look at our CTO’s 8-part series Inside the Engine.

 Algolia’s bare metal servers